Kamakura Itinerary 2026: The Complete Day-by-Day Guide

 Afternoon Adventures: The Great Buddha at Kotoku-in Temple

 Your afternoon adventure in Kamakura is incomplete without visiting the iconic Great Buddha (Daibutsu) at Kotoku-in Temple.
-This monumental bronze statue, standing over 13 meters tall, is a symbol of Kamakura and one of Japan’s most famous landmarks.
-Originally housed inside a large temple hall, the Great Buddha has been sitting in the open air since the 15th century after a tsunami destroyed the building.
-Take your time to admire the statue’s serene expression and impressive craftsmanship.
-You even have the option to go inside the Great Buddha for a small fee, offering a unique perspective.
-Moreover, take advantage of the peaceful temple grounds surrounding the statue for quiet reflection.
-Experiencing the Great Buddha is undoubtedly one of the best things to do in Kamakura.
+This monumental bronze statue, standing 13.35 meters tall and weighing approximately 121 tonnes, is a symbol of Kamakura and one of Japan’s most famous landmarks.
+Originally housed inside a large temple hall, the Great Buddha has been sitting in the open air since 1498 after a tsunami destroyed the building.
+Kotoku-in is open daily from 8:00 to 17:30 (last entry 17:15), with general admission costing 300 yen for adults and 150 yen for children.
+You can enter the interior of the statue for an additional 50 yen, offering a fascinating perspective on the casting craftsmanship.
+From Kamakura Station, take the Enoden Line to Hase Station (3 stops, about 5 minutes), then walk 10 minutes north.
 Discover more things to do in Kamakura.

 Evening Experiences: Yuigahama Beach and Dinner